Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Today I did some more work on my Banking app, working specifically with more dates, times, and integers, as well as how to both manipulate the data, and transform said data into whatever I need it to be.
+**Today's Progress:** Today I did some more work on my Banking app, working specifically with more dates, times, and integers, as well as how to both manipulate the data, and transform said data into whatever I need it to be.
 Also went back into my Javascript Data Structures & Theory lectures.

 **Thoughts:** Today was mainly spent just mucking around with the new Date() method because I'm an idiot and sometimes don't understand on the first go through..or fifth.
 I worked on primarily getting the transaction list to be functional by means of having the transactions reflect an automatically calculated time/date (In the Commonwealth format: _DAY, MONTH, YEAR_, sorrynotsorry Americans) and to also have those same dates/times/etc reflect upon other accounts' transaction history, like say if I wanted to take a loan, I can now hit the button and not only have that transaction reflect instantly, but also have it reflect, again, on other accounts, but this was only using template literals which is a bit...messy.
 I'll refactor it again tomorrow, and see how I go; my brain is fried again from doing this shit for hours straight.